Heat pumps vs. oil furnace heating: What’s better in 2025?

 Heat pumps vs. oil furnace heating

 Heating our homes in the winter is essential for comfort and survival for millions of people around the world.
-In the U.S, some parts of the country have extensive heating needs for half the year or more, while more mild climates may only require supplemental heat during a few cold nights in January.
+In the U.S, some regions have extensive heating needs for half the year or more, while milder climates may only require supplemental heat during a few cold nights in January.

-When choosing a home heating system, you should consider factors like costs to install and maintain the system, operational limitations due to extreme outdoor temperature, and how your home may be impacted by the new equipment.
+When choosing a home heating system, consider factors like the cost to install and maintain the system, operational limitations due to extreme outdoor temperatures, and how the new equipment may impact your home.

-In this article, we’ll compare heat pump systems with oil-fired heating systems to help you make a decision about what’s right for your home.
+We’ll compare heat pump systems with oil-fired heating systems to help you decide which is best for you.

 Heat pumps

-Heat pumps can be installed to retrofit existing ducted heating and cooling systems, or can be installed with dedicated indoor heat exchangers that are mounted on the wall and warm the air in your home.
+Heat pumps can be installed to retrofit existing ducted heating and cooling systems or can be installed with dedicated indoor heat exchangers mounted on the wall to warm the air in your home.

 Oil heating